BRITANNICA.COM

 Anjelica Huston, shot by Veronique Vial on location at Paradise Cove, Malibu

-At the turn of the millennium, Britannica was synonymous with knowledge.
-But encyclopedias were drifting toward irrelevance in a fast-moving digital world.
+Account Supervisor, Deutsch Inc. At the turn of the millennium, Britannica was synonymous with knowledge.
+But encyclopedias were rapidly drifting toward irrelevance in a digital-first world.
+The opportunity was not simply to put content online.
+It was to redefine what non-fiction media could become.

-We called it Thought Stylist to the World.
+Thought Stylist to the World.

 Icons.
 Unscripted.

-Francis Ford Coppola on his Napa Valley vineyard.
+Francis Ford Coppola on his Napa vineyard.

 Seal in his Hollywood Hills studio.

-Anjelica Huston at Paradise Cove in Malibu.
+Anjelica Huston at Paradise Cove.

 Parker Posey in Runyon Canyon.

-Norman Mailer at his home in Provincetown.
+Norman Mailer at home in Provincetown.

 What’s on Francis Ford Coppola’s mind?

-A Tagline Ahead of Its Time
+Ahead of Its Time

 “What’s on your mind?”

-We were not simply marketing a website.
-We were reframing how people could use the internet as a tool for exploration, connection, and identity.
+We were reframing the internet itself as a place for exploration, identity, and intellectual engagement.

 What’s on Parker Posey’s mind?

-A Defining Professional Shift
+A Defining Shift

 Charitable partnership initiative